justinfriebel/foundation-dealer/README.md

 Please update the transparent .png logo and homepage background images.
 The featured post and 6 most recent posts will need featured images setup.

 ## WordPress menu settings
-In the WordPress admin section go to => Appearance => Menus => Menu Settings => check "Right Top Bar".
+In the WordPress admin section go to => Appearance => Menus => Menu Settings => check "Right Top Bar" and "Mobile".
 If it's a new blog you'll need to add the menu items yourself.
 The "Links" section can be used to add links from the menu to the main website.

 ## Blog title and description
 The blog homepage text can be updated via the WordPress site title and tagline located in => Settings => General.